interledger/rfcs/0016-pre-shared-key/0016-pre-shared-key.md

   * ledger, used to construct the ILP packet)
   */

-// The private headers are put together first.
-Application data is attached to
-// the private headers, after an empty line.
+// Private headers and application data are included first, separated by a newline

 private_headers = create_empty_buffer()
 private_headers += headers.join('\n')